marinakosova/core-js-notes/README.md

 it has access to the outer function’s variables;

 it has access to the global variables.

+**A rule of thumb to identify a closure: if inside a function you see an alien variable (not defined inside that function), most likely that function is a closure because the alien variable is captured.**

 ``` javascript
 let a = 4;